ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Experiments

-In these experiments, we used the same deep neural network structure for all three datasets, as shown in Figure \ref{fig:struct_deep}.
-In the training process, the values of all weights of networks were randomly generated from a normal distribution with mean 0 and standard deviation 0.1.
-To overcome overfitting problem, we also added dropout layers with the rate $0.5$ after each layer in deep neural network.
-The ReLU function was selected as an activation function in our experiments.
-The processing time of the training phase varies depending on the size of dataset.
-It took approximately 3.2 hours for IBSR, 6.4 hours for LPBA40, and 12.8 hours for OASIS to complete the training phase.
-This process was performed on a workstation with Intel(R) Core(TM) i7-6700K CPU running at 4.00Ghz and an NVIDIA GeForce GTX 980 GPU.
-The average time for processing one single MRI volume in testing phase is roughly 4 minutes.
+We implement the proposed system in Python with the TensorFlow library \citep{tensorflow2015-whitepaper} for feature extraction and training deep neural networks.
+The architecture of deep neural networks is described in Figure \ref{fig:struct_deep}, with the ReLU activation function for all three datasets.
+To avoid over-fitting, we add dropout layers with a rate of $50\%$ after each layer in a deep neural network.
+The training phase took approximately 0.8 hours for IBSR, 1.6 hours for LPBA, and 3.2 hours for OASIS to complete.
+This process has been performed on a workstation equipped with Intel(R) Xeon(R) E5-2698v4 CPU running at 2.20Ghz and an NVIDIA GeForce GTX 1080 GPU.
+The average time for processing one single MRI volume in the testing phase is approximately 48 seconds.
+We evaluate all brain extraction methods' performance by comparing segmentation results with the ground truth in each dataset using the Dice coefficient, Jaccard index, Average Hausdorff Distance (AHD), Sensitivity score, and Specificity score \cite{bertels2019optimizing}.